 - Books & Chapters in Books: Most books are available electronically from the EUI Library.
 In the reading list below, these are indicated by (E-Book).
-(The direct hyperlink to the book is provided whenever possible.) - Difficult-to-Access Materials: This includes articles from newsletters and books/chapters only available in paper format.
+(The direct hyperlink to the book is always provided.) - Difficult-to-Access Materials: This includes work-in-progress and books/chapters only available in paper format.
 These will be uploaded to the seminar Brightspace page, and are indicated by (Brightspace) on the syllabus. - Journal Articles: These are easily obtained electronically through the EUI Library.